JudithLaura.com

 Ways to Get Second Enlarged Edition of This Book

-For the Trade: Goddess Spirituality for the 21st Century is distributed to the trade by Ingram.
-Bookstores and other retailers can also get wholesale discounts through Booklocker fulfillment.
+For the Trade: Goddess Spirituality for the 21st Century is distributed to the trade by Ingram and Baker & Taylor.

 In recognition that not everyone can afford to buy books, and in gratitude for the great service libraries provide, we share a partial list of public and university libraries whose holdings include either original or second edition of this book: